CHÂTEAU MARGAUX 1995

 Jean-Marc Quarin

-Dark color, good intensity, and slightly evolved.
+Dark color, of good intensity and slightly evolved.
 Fresh nose.
 Ripe fruit.
 Fine.
-Careful and even sophisticated entry.
-The wine develops aromatically with richness.
-However, after the mid-palate, as with La Tache, it catches on the finish.
-On the other hand, it is very long and ultimately very good, with the feeling that it needs to be waited for a long time.
+Entry on the palate meticulous and even sophisticated.
+The wine develops aromatic with richness.
+However after the mid-palate, as with La Tache, it catches on the finish.
+On the other hand, it shows very long and ultimately very good with the feeling that it needs to be waited for much longer.

 Read more